tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 This feature allows for more detailed exploration of the effect of disrupting the correlation structure among explanatory variables on outputted model coefficients.

 Each of the auxillary functions [`get_p_value()`](https://infer.tidymodels.org/reference/get_p_value.html), [`get_confidence_interval()`](https://infer.tidymodels.org/reference/get_confidence_interval.html), [`visualize()`](https://infer.tidymodels.org/reference/visualize.html), [`shade_p_value()`](https://infer.tidymodels.org/reference/shade_p_value.html), and [`shade_confidence_interval()`](https://infer.tidymodels.org/reference/shade_confidence_interval.html) have methods to handle [`fit()`](https://generics.r-lib.org/reference/fit.html) output!
 See their help-files for example usage.

+### Alignment of theory-based methods

+While infer is primarily a package for randomization-based statistical inference, the package has partially supported theory-based methods in a number of ways over the years.
+This release introduces a principled, opinionated, and consistent interface for theory-based methods for statistical inference.

+\[more here :-)\]

 ### Behavioral consistency